Geolindrag/CrazyError-Win10/README.md

 A PC with at least 2.5GHz and 4 cores is recomended, Windows doesn't like window spam a lot This probably can be done in a better way and in a real programming language to have it synced with real and propper ways

+"Marisa stole the precious thing" is made by IOSYS